 Once the cleaning has been done, people shift their focus to others.
 Nengajo is a New Year greeting postcard sent to relatives, friends, colleagues and other acquaintances, thanking them for their kindness over the past year and wishing them well for the coming year.

 The origins of nengajo are believed to date back 1,000 years, when people in the Heian Period would send New Year letters to let others know they were alive and well.
 These days, Japan Post hires thousands of temporary staff to ensure the millions of cards all reach the recipients’ hands on January 1.
-Despite the declining tradition, this year again, as a result of the very prolonged self-isolation period due to the coronavirus, more people are looking into sending nengajo to old friends and relatives to check on them and remind each other that we are all in this together.
+Despite the declining tradition, this year again, many people are looking into sending nengajo to old friends and relatives to check on them.

 Welcome Good Fortune

-As the last day of the year draws close, people put up oshogatsu kazari.
+As the last day of the year draws close, people put up oshogatsu kazari (New Year decorations)).
 Made of bamboo, pine and straw, these New Year decorations are hung on the front door of houses or set up at shop entrances to welcome Toshigami and ward off evil spirits.
-Inside, people display kagami mochi, a two-tiered circular rice cake topped with an orange, as well as ornaments that represent the Chinese zodiac animal for the coming year — for 2022, this is a tiger.
+Inside, people display kagami mochi, a two-tiered circular rice cake topped with an orange or mikan mandarin, as well as ornaments that represent the Chinese zodiac animal for the coming year — for 2023, this is a rabbit.